BlockchainCommons/Research/papers/bcr-2025-006-hubert.md

 Each ARID maps to exactly one storage location that can be written exactly once.
 Subsequent attempts to write to the same ARID fail with an error.
 This design avoids an entire class of problems:

-- **No race conditions**: Two parties cannot simultaneously write conflicting values.
+- No race conditions: Two parties cannot simultaneously write conflicting values.
-- **No versioning complexity**: There are no sequence numbers to track, no conflict resolution to implement, no "last write wins" ambiguity.
+- No versioning complexity: There are no sequence numbers to track, no conflict resolution to implement, no "last write wins" ambiguity.
-- **Immutability guarantees**: Once published, a message cannot be modified or replaced by anyone, including the original author.
+- Immutability guarantees: Once published, a message cannot be modified or replaced by anyone, including the original author.
-- **Simplified security model**: The capability to write is exercised once and consumed.
+- Simplified security model: The capability to write is exercised once and consumed.

 At their core, both the BitTorrent Mainline DHT and IPFS are *content-addressed* systems.
 In BitTorrent, files are identified by their *infohash*: a SHA-1 hash of the torrent's metadata.
 In IPFS, content is identified by its *CID* (Content IDentifier): a hash of the content itself.
 These identifiers are immutable by construction, so if the content changes the hash must also change, producing an entirely different address.
 This property makes content-addressed storage ideal for verifiable, tamper-evident data, but it binds the *key* to the *value* the key points to.
 This creates a challenge for coordination: how do you tell someone where to find a message (the *key*) before you know what the message (the *value*) will be?

 Both systems solve this by offering a *mutable* layer built atop the immutable foundation:

-- **BEP-44 mutable items** for DHT: content addressed by a cryptographic public key rather than content hash
+- BEP-44 mutable items for DHT: content addressed by a cryptographic public key rather than content hash
-- **IPNS** for IPFS: content addressed by a peer ID derived from a key pair, which can point to different CIDs over time
+- IPNS for IPFS: content addressed by a peer ID derived from a key pair, which can point to different CIDs over time

 These are designed to allow content at a fixed address to be updated over time.
 Hubert repurposes these mutable features to create *immutable* write-once storage by constraining how they are used: